programLyrique/RDCexams/README.md

 )
 ```

-Then, you can save the tibble as a CSV file.
+Then, you can save the tibble as a CSV file for instance.

-You can also use `extract_from_folder`to process all the pdfs in a folder (and its sub-folders).
+You can also use `extract_from_folder` to process all the pdfs in a folder (and its sub-folders).